itsmurugappan/MyQuizApp/README.md

 3. Answer Quiz page alone could be given to the participants to take the quiz.
 4. View answers dashboard gives the option to evaluate the answers
 5. I have used Angular JS, Bootstrap CSS, Toastr CSS, Spring Boot, Amazon Dynamo DB, AWS S3.
+6. Websecurity config file can be changed to enable LDap authentication.